AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/2_multistep.md

 ```

 ## Writing Conditional Workflows
-For multi-step, high-throughput workflows the ability to screen out materials in earlier, typically less-expensive, stages is important to use computational resources the most efficiently.
+For multi-step, high-throughput workflows the ability to screen out materials in earlier, typically less-expensive, stages is important to efficiently use computational resources.
 `FHI-vibes` supports this with the `stop_if` section for each section/task of the workflow.
 This section contains a set of possible pre-implemented and user-defined functions, that if any of them returns `True` will defuse the rest of the workflow.
-As an example we will create a workflow to calculate $\sigma^\text{A}$ for diamond-C, Si, and Ge with various stopping conditions to exemplify how to write one's own workflows.
+As an example we will create a workflow to calculate $\sigma^\text{A}$ for diamond-C, Si, and Ge with arbitrary stopping conditions to exemplify how to write one's own workflows.
 For complete documentation see the [complete documentation](../Documentation/8_stop_if.md)

 ### New Geometry Files